cbg-ethz/LolliPop/README.md

-# WWdec
+# LolliPop
-Deconvolution for Wastewater Genomics
+LolliPop - a tool for Deconvolution for Wastewater Genomics